-SPPC has not renewed Fuel Supply Agreement with Pilipinas Shell Petroleum that expired last September 1, 2019.
+SPPC has not renewed Fuel Supply Agreement with Pilipinas Shell Petroleum that expired last September 1, 2019 as the plant ceased operations.
 MPC and WMPC each signed a Fuel Supply Agreement with Phoenix Petroleum Corporation for the supply of approximately 4 to 8 million liters of fuel per month for each plant.
-MPC's and WMPC's agreement is valid until March 2021.
+MPC's and WMPC's agreement is valid until April 6, 2021 and December 31, 2021, respectively.